 - Drafted noninfringement opinions for medical device technology

-- Counseled and advised client during creation of a virtual patent marking website
+- Counseled and advised an inventor during the creation of a virtual patent-marking website

-- Obtained dismissal of a TTAB petition for cancellation
+- Obtained dismissal of a TTAB petition to cancel a trademark registration

 Background and Credentials

-Ms. Nuehring Su holds a J.D., cum laude, from Northwestern University and a Bachelor of Science in biomechanical engineering from Stanford University.
-While at Stanford, she completed two significant engineering internships, one in a photonics lab, where she worked on a laser coupler and biological fluids sensors and another at 3M, where she collaborated with a team working with the Mayo Clinic to develop pathology lab equipment, among other responsibilities.
+While earning her bachelor’s degree at Stanford University, Kate completed two significant engineering internships: one in a photonics lab, where she worked on a laser coupler and biological fluids sensors, and another at 3M, where she collaborated with a team working with the Mayo Clinic to develop pathology lab equipment.